IndomieGorengSatu/Mie/README.md

-## Did you hear about the cheese factory that exploded in France?
-There was nothing left but de Brie.
+## Can I watch the TV?
+Dad: Yes, but don’t turn it on.